 Working at a college gave me access to a multitude of research sources, books, and magazines.
 Before the Internet, research was not a casual sit-at-home activity.
 One actually had to go to libraries, make interlibrary loan requests, and pour through thousands of pages without the benefit of search engines and keywords.
 Eventually, I compiled a timeline of Oswald's life based on the best available evidence that accounted for his whereabouts on most days of his life.
 This alone helped me to eliminate nearly all of the fantastic conspiracy theories.

 As I got deeper into my research, I realized the key to the mystery was Oswald himself, described by G. Robert Blakey, chief counsel to the 1977 House Select Committee on Assassinations, as “a mystery wrapped up in an enigma, hidden behind a riddle.”
 Indeed, Oswald made purposeful efforts to exaggerate, lie, obfuscate, or otherwise mislead people about who he was and his real agenda.
 My own personal conclusion is that Oswald felt rejected by both the Capitalist and Communist political systems and knew that an assassination of a U.S. president by a former Soviet defector would likely lead to a war, or that the resulting trial would somehow aggrandize him as a cause célèbre, much as what happened to Adolf Hitler during his trial following the failed Beer Hall Putsch.

 Nevertheless, we’ll never truly know Oswald’s motivations as his life intersected with that of another sociopath seeking notoriety, Jack Ruby.
 My own conclusions are detailed in my essay, The Assassination of Lee Harvey Oswald.
-The complete 2 hour 56 minute film is available below from my personal archives.
+A 1 hour 53 minute version of the original 2 hour 56 minute film is available below from the PBS America YouTube channel: